top of page

 Registration

 The number of participants is strictly limited.
 Priority will be given to members of the AGS (HK).
-The number of attendees will be limited to 25 and the applications will be accepted on a first-come, first-served basis.
+The number of attendees will be limited to 20 and the applications will be accepted on a first-come, first-served basis.
+Successful applicants will be informed about 1 week before the event.
+CPD certificates will be provided.
+If you have any queries, please call Martin Yip at 6012 0019.

 Book Prize